 Geoff Elliott and Julia Rodriguez-Elliott

 Producing Artistic Directors

 P.S.
 As we prepare to re-open the theatre, we will closely follow all ongoing public health guidance.
 If we should be required to make additional adjustments to our season for public health reasons, we will communicate that to our audience immediately and clearly, as we have done throughout this time.
-We continue to receive reports from public health officials that conditions are improving and are glad to be taking the hopeful step of offering you this season.
 If you have questions about our safety protocols, please visit anoisewithin.org/covidsafety.